nicholasgillespie/designo-creative-agency/README.md

 - **W3C Design System**: An in-development design system that provides a cohesive set of design and code standards.
 - **SCSS**: A CSS preprocessor that adds powerful features like variables, nesting, and mixins to CSS.

-You can find the Template project repository on [GitHub](https://github.com/nicholasgillespie/template).
+You can find the Designo Creative Agency project repository on [GitHub](https://github.com/nicholasgillespie/designo-creative-agency).

 ## Development Progress